Zenefess/ArmadaEngine/README.md

 * Keyboard: Up to 192 unique keys
 * Game controllers: Up to 8 devices, each of which allows for up to 8 axes, 4 POVs, and 32 buttons

-Only 1 mouse and 1 keyboard are supported, currently.
-This may change in the future.